quark.torch.export.api#

 config (ExporterConfig): Configuration object containing settings for exporting. export_dir (Union[Path, str]): The target export directory.
 This could be a string or a pathlib.Path(string) object.

-The model’s network architecture or configuration is stored in the json file, and parameters including weight, bias, scale, and zero_point are stored in the safetensors file.
+This function aims to export json and pth files of the quantized Pytorch model by quark file format.
+The model’s network architecture or configuration is stored in the json file, and parameters including weight, bias, scale, and zero_point are stored in the pth file.

 Parameters: